Assistant Professor, Translational Neurophysiology Lab, Center for Bioelectronic Medicine,

 A third focus of research at Dr. Zanos’ lab is the use of vagus nerve stimulation (VNS) as a method for modulating brain function, especially in relation to brain plasticity and disorders like stroke, epilepsy and Parkinson’s disease.
 In a project funded by DARPA, vagus nerve stimulation, a manipulation that results in the release of neuromodulators in the cortex and promotes brain reorganization, is studied in monkeys at the University of Washington.
 The effects of VNS on brain plasticity, cortical excitability and brain connectivity are documented, using neurophysiological and mathematical methods.

 In parallel to the VNS studies, further studies on the physiological mechanisms of targeted brain plasticity are pursued.
-We will build upon a recent set of studies in nonhuman primates and human subjects implanted with ECoG arrays, in which appropriate closed-loop electrical cortical stimulation (ECS) results in short-term plasticity in the connectivity between brain areas.
-This work is being extended in several directions, in large animals and in human subjects, and results from these studies will be translated to clinical studies in human subjects, in collaboration with clinical neuroscientists at Northwell (neurologists, neurosurgeons and psychiatrists).
+We will build upon a recent set of studies in subjects implanted with ECoG arrays, in which appropriate closed-loop electrical cortical stimulation (ECS) results in short-term plasticity in the connectivity between brain areas.
+This work is being extended in several directions, in large subjects, and results from these studies will be translated to clinical studies, in collaboration with clinical neuroscientists at Northwell (neurologists, neurosurgeons and psychiatrists).
 The clinical applications of these studies involve epilepsy, stroke rehabilitation, Parkinson’s disease, pain, traumatic brain injury and neuropsychiatric disorders.